Skip to main content

 The writing section changed completely.
 Practice all 3 new writing tasks — Build a Sentence, Write an Email, and Academic Discussion — with instant AI feedback.

-Try Free Writing Practice
+Try Writing Practice